-The County aims to improve the electric grid's reliability to climate hazards such as extreme heat events and wildfires.
-Working with SMUD, the County seeks to maintain electricity access at all times for all county residents.
+The County will partner with SMUD to identify potential future improvements to increase resiliency of the electric grid to climate hazards such as extreme heat events and wildfires.
+Working with SMUD, the County will implement identified projects to achieve the necessary resiliency.
 This measure is also closely linked to Measure GHG-03 (Support SMUD Zero Carbon Plan).

 Action TEMP-10-a: More frequent extreme heat events will lead to higher power and electricity usage, especially during peak hours.
 The County will work with SMUD to improve the electric grid's reliability so that the electricity needs of customers can be met at all times.
+Potential resiliency measures include but are not limited to: